aufdenpunkt/django-statify/README.md

 Build out a static version of your django project and deploy it using ftp, ssh or on your localhost.

+But at first ... if you like this tool and the idea behind, feel free to fork it, make pull requests and write issues.

 ## Index ##